Quito and 4 Day Coral I & II Cruise – Eastern Galapagos Islands

 Following the city tour, you will be driven to the “Middle of the World City” complex, which is located 11 miles north of Quito.
 Here, you will see the monument of the equatorial line, a 98 ft high stone trapezoidal monument with a brass globe on top.
 The monument forms the focal point of a park and leisure area with gift shops and restaurants.
 Overnight in Quito.
 (B)

-North Seymour Island (dry landing).
-This is one of the busiest tourist destinations on the archipelago.
-Off of Baltra Island (where the airport is located) and not far from Santa Cruz, North Seymour is the most accessible for day trips out of Santa Cruz’s main port, Puerto Ayora.
-You will have an approximately two hour walk amidst large nesting colonies of blue-footed boobies, magnificent and great frigatebirds, and swallow-tailed gulls for an in depth encounter with sea bird breeding cycles.
-You will also encounter sea lions, land iguanas, and on a lucky day, you might even come across a Galapagos Snake.
-(Duration: 2 hour walk/30 minute snorkeling).
+North Seymour Island (Dry landing).
+This island is located off of Baltra Island and not far from Santa Cruz.
+This landmass was formed by a series of underwater volcanic eruptions, which deposited layers of lava on the ocean floor.
+An approximately two-hour walk amidst large nesting colonies of blue-footed boobies, magnificent and great frigate birds, and swallow-tailed gulls for an in-depth encounter with sea bird breeding cycles and sea lions.
+You will also encounter land iguanas, and on a lucky day, you might even come across the endemic Galapagos Snake.
 Overnight aboard the ship.
 (B,L,D)

-After the visit, you will go to San Cristobal Airport for the return flight to Quito.
-Upon Arrival, you will be transferred to your hotel.
+After the visit, you will go to San Cristobal Airport for your return flight to Quito.
+Upon arrival, you will be greeted and transferred to your hotel.
 Overnight in Quito.
 (B)

 Day 7 (Thu): Quito.